MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 <a name="consume-service"></a>

 ### Consume web services

 After a web service has been published, it can be consumed.
 Whenever the web service is published or updated, a Swagger-based JSON file is generated automatically to define the service to facilitate consumption and integration.

 When you publish a service, you should let people know that is ready for them to try out.
-There are several ways for users to consume services.
+Users can get the Swagger file they need to consume the service directly in R or via the API.
 If you do not provide them with a service name or version, they can discover the service on their own using the `listServices` function described earlier in this article.

+Also, users can consume the service directly using the "Request Response" consumption approach described in this article or using ["Batch" consumption (described here](data-scientist-batch-mode.md)).

 <a name="data-scientists-share"></a>